Skip to content

 Begin()

-Indicates that script will begin.
-Example:
+Indicates that script execution begins.

 Begin()